BhavanaVadivel/Java/README.md

 ### 2.Small Projects Showcase
 In this directory, you'll find a selection of simple games that I've created.
 These projects are designed to demonstrate my programming skills and creativity.

-#### Airline Reservation Management Project (Work in Progress)
+#### 1.Airline Reservation Management Project (Work in Progress)
-This repository contains an ongoing project aimed at building an airline reservation management system.
+This directory contains an ongoing project aimed at building an airline reservation management system.
 While it currently includes functionalities for user authentication (Registration & Login), the project is still in progress.
 This project is part of my learning process and is a work in progress.